ElektraInitiative/libelektra/doc/TESTING.md

    - `system/elektra` (e.g. for mounts or globalplugins).
  - clean up everything they change (in KDB and temporary files)
-- If your test has memleaks, e.g. because the library used leaks and that cannot be fixed, give them the label memleak with following
+- If your test has memleaks, e.g. because the library used leaks and they cannot be fixed, give them the label memleak with the following
   command:

         set_property(TEST testname PROPERTY LABELS memleak)